 There could be some restaurants that offer their guests secure networks that need certain passwords.
 Search for the password inside the restaurant.
 It is often displayed near a prominent spot at the reception table or the front desk.

 3. Use Free WiFi Connection Under 29 Seconds

-Some guests of Holland America have discovered this while they were onboard the cruise liner.
-They found out that whenever they use the ship’s WiFi network in under 30 seconds, there were no charges indicated in their WiFi bill.
+Some guests of Holland America have discovered this while they were on board the cruise liner.
+They found out that there were no charges indicated in their WiFi bill whenever they used the ship’s WiFi network in under 30 seconds.